The Transfer Pricing Law Review: Japan

 Outlook and conclusions

-In 2018, there were 257 enforcements, assessments or amendments in respect of transfer pricing imposed or suggested by the Japanese tax authority, amounting to ¥36.5 billion, which represented a significant increase in number but a decline in monetary amount compared to 2005, in which there were 178 enforcements, assessments or amendments, amounting to ¥43.5 billion.
-This shows that investigations are now being directed at a wider range of companies, encompassing not only large companies, but also small to medium-sized companies, while the amount involved in each case has become smaller, possibly because of the tax authority's more prudent approach.
+In 2019, there were 212 enforcements, assessments or amendments in respect of transfer pricing imposed or suggested by the Japanese tax authority, amounting to ¥53.4 billion, which represented a significant increase in number but a decline in monetary amount compared to 2005, in which there were 178 enforcements, assessments or amendments, amounting to ¥43.5 billion.
+This shows that investigations are now being directed at a wider range of companies, encompassing not only large companies, but also small to medium-sized companies.

 The BEPS initiative could significantly change transfer pricing in Japan.
 Before the introduction of CbCRs, the Japanese tax authority had no effective measures to obtain information regarding the taxpayer's global tax position, which is necessary to assess the profit share per jurisdiction in respect of Japanese taxpayers.
 However, as the first CbCRs were due on or after 31 March 2018, depending on the taxpayer's fiscal year, the Japanese tax authority is expected to be keen to examine the CbCRs to find potential imbalances of taxable income per jurisdiction and identify revenue losses due to inappropriate transfer pricing so that it can pursue transfer pricing audits more effectively.